 The best parental control apps offer more than basic blocking to provide intelligent filtering that understands context.
 For example, whilst a basic filter might block all sites mentioning women's anatomy, a quality parental control app would allow breast cancer information whilst blocking inappropriate content.
 Modern apps use artificial intelligence to analyse conversations for signs of cyberbullying, depression, or predatory behaviour without requiring parents to read every message.
 They can track location in real time, monitor social media activity across dozens of platforms, and even detect when inappropriate photos are shared or received.

 These apps typically work across multiple devices and platforms, syncing rules and monitoring between phones, tablets, and computers.
 Most offer both real-time alerts for urgent issues and comprehensive reports for understanding patterns over time.
-The best parental monitoring app balances thorough protection with respect for age-appropriate privacy, adapting features as children grow from young kids needing heavy restrictions to teenagers requiring more trust and autonomy.
+The best parental monitoring app balances thorough protection with respect for age-appropriate privacy, adapting features as children grow from young kids needing heavier restrictions to teenagers requiring more trust and autonomy.

 Subtler risks emerge from algorithm-driven content that can rapidly escalate from innocent interests to harmful obsessions.
 A child interested in fitness might be led to pro-anorexia content, whilst gaming videos can expose children to extremist ideologies through comment sections.
 Social media's impact on teen mental health has been linked to increased rates of anxiety, depression, and self-harm, particularly amongst teenage girls.